-Whether we need surgery for a health problem, have a chronic illness, or were injured in an accident, hospitals are there to help us.
+Whether we need surgery for a health problem, have a chronic illness, or were injured in a medical malpractice accident, hospitals are there to help us.
 Most hospital stays include basic amenities, such as food and drink and a safe, warm place to sleep.
 We even have the option of 24/7 bedside service, which is a convenience not always offered at home.
 The other side of the coin is that a hospital stay offers new experiences that many patients find stressful: foods, drinks, faces, fears and anxieties they’re unaccustomed to, a different schedule, a different bed in a clinical atmosphere.
 Turns out that while we need the hospital to aid us in our recovery from what ails us, we also need help recovering from our stay at the hospital.

 That’s right.
 Hospital stays can pose powerful health threats of their own, including malnutrition, fatigue, confusion, poor wound healing, muscle weakness, and fatal infections, leading one hospital stay to turn into multiple future visits.
 This phenomenon of a period of vulnerability to new health threats that can be unrelated to the primary reason for the hospital stay was dubbed “post-hospital syndrome” (PHS) in 2013 by Harlan Krumholz, a cardiologist and professor at Yale University School of Medicine, in an article for the New England Journal of Medicine.
 Identified as an approximate window period of 30-days after a hospital stay, the stresses of routine acute care can weaken patients, especially elderly ones, and leave them susceptible to new illnesses.
 Hospitalization stresses can include poor nourishment, pain, discomfort, disturbance of sleep, inactivity due to bed rest, side effects of medications, anxiety, and depression.